MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Derek Couzens : Using maths to solve a socially embarrassing situation

-Derek demonstrates how to turn your trousers inside-out without taking your feet of the floor.
+Derek demonstrates how to turn your trousers inside-out without taking your feet off the floor.
 (Needs special trousers.)

 #### Alex Burlton : 180 ways not to model a darts player